 - Their project highlighted on the Champions website

-Note: No additional application is needed to be considered for a Merit or Seedling award.
+Note: No additional application is needed to be considered for a runner-up award.

 To Apply for a Champions Grant: